TeYuanLiu/teyuanliu.github.io/content/blog/product.md

 1. Minimum-Viable-Product (MVP)
     -  Turn customers’ feature requests into MVP tech spec.
     -  Evaluate each feature's impact to engineering hour cost ratio to prioritize high Return-On-investment (ROI) features.
-    -   Synchronize with customers on the tradeoff between time and feature quantity/quality, and delivery deadlines.
+    -   Synchronize with customers on the tradeoff between time and feature quality/quantity, and delivery deadlines.
-    -   Implement a Proof-Of-Concept (POC) system using hybrid development style and monolithic architecture.
+    -   [Design](@/blog/system-design.md) and implement a Proof-Of-Concept (POC) system.
     -   Set up an operational dashboard for logs, metrics, and alerts.
     -   Work with the design team to polish the user interface.
     -   Write documentation.